jesshass434/logistic_growth/README.md

   If exponential growth continued without constraints of carrying capacity, the population would reach **3.4e+24** bacteria at 4980 minutes (N = 986.50747(1+0.01000806)^4980 = 3.40252411e+24).

 - **Logistic Growth**:
-  Whereas, under logistic growth, the population size at 4980 minutes would be **60,000,000,000** (6.0e+10) as carrying capacity is reached.
+  Whereas, under logistic growth, the population size at 4980 minutes would only be **60,000,000,000** (6.0e+10) as carrying capacity is reached.

 -> Exponential growth leads to **5.7e+13** times more bacteria!